Lecture 3: Ordinal Logistic Regression

 The system has \(2\) intercepts but only \(2\) regression coefficients.
 Check the signs of the common \(\beta_1\) and \(\beta_2\), which are minuses.
 This is a fundamental parameterization of the proportional odds model.

 Both regression coefficients (\(\beta_1\) and \(\beta_2\)) have a multiplicative effect on the odds on the left-hand side.
-Moreover, given the proportional odds assumptions, the regressor effects are the same for both cumulative odds.
+Moreover, given the proportional odds assumptions, these rregression coefficients are the same for both cumulative odds.

-Before going into the model’s mathematical notation, we have to point out that Ordinal Logistic regression will indicate how each one of the \(k\) regressors \(X_{i,1}, \dots, X_{i,k}\) affects the cumulative logarithm of the odds in the ordinal response for the following \(m - 1\) situations:
+Before going into the model’s mathematical notation in general, we have to point out that Ordinal Logistic regression will indicate how each one of the \(k\) regressors \(X_{i,1}, \dots, X_{i,k}\) affects the cumulative logarithm of the odds in the ordinal response for the following \(m - 1\) situations:

 These \(m - 1\) situations are translated into cumulative probabilities using the logarithms of the odds on the left-hand side (\(m - 1\) link functions) subject to the linear combination of the \(k\) regressors \(X_{i,j}\) (for \(j = 1, \dots, k\)):